cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 for advice corresponding to the implementation of this interface for specific definitions of elliptic curves.

-## Conventions and Terminology
+## Notation and Terminology

-The following conventions are used throughout the document.
+The following functions and notation are used throughout the document.

 - For any object `x`, we write `len(x)` to denote its length in bytes.
 - For two byte arrays `x` and `y`, write `x || y` to denote their